+Work Experience: (Helpful, but not necessary for acceptance.)
 Experience with jobs in construction that require using motor skills or working with mechanical equipment is useful.

-•Must be able to work at high altitudes.
+- Must be able to work at high altitudes.

+- · Must be able to work in confined spaces.

-•Must be able to maintain passing grades and attendance.
+- Must be able to maintain passing grades and attendance.

-•Must have an aggressive work ethic.
+- · Must have an aggressive work ethic.

-•Must complete application on-site.
+- Must complete application on-site.
 Necessary paperwork must be provided upon arrival.
-A \$20.00 application fee is required (Cash or Money Order only).
-Applications are available on the first Wednesday of every month from 8:00 a.m. - 12:00 p.m. (noon).

-•Pass a written aptitude test.
+A \$20 application fee is required (Cash or Money Order only).
+Applications available on first Wednesday of every month, 8 a.m.
+Noon. - · Pass a written aptitude test. - · Pass an oral interview. - · Pass hair follicle & urinalysis drug test.